SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP commands MUST be executed by using an HTTP method on a resource identified by an URL.
 The server MUST support the following "verbs" ([@!REST]).

-GET:  Request a representation of a resource or a collection of resources.
+- GET:  Request a representation of a resource or a collection of resources.

-PUT:  Update an existing resource.
+- PUT:  Update an existing resource.

-POST:  Create a new resource.
+- POST:  Create a new resource.

-DELETE:  Delete an existing resource.
+- DELETE:  Delete an existing resource.

-HEAD:  Check for the existence of a resource.
+- HEAD:  Check for the existence of a resource.

-OPTIONS:  Request a greeting.
+- OPTIONS:  Request a greeting.

-The server MUST not support the following "verbs"

-PATCH:  Partial updating of a resource is MUST not be allowed.

 ## REPP Request